tunglamlqddb/VBD-CL/README.md

-# VBD-CL
-* Đây là mã nguồn cài đặt phương pháp VBD-CL.
-* Ý nghĩa các file cài đặt chính:
+# Source code for Continual Learning via Variational Bayesian Dropout [VBD-CL] (https://tunglamlqddb.github.io/files/BS_thesis_summarize.pdf)
+The roles of the main implementation files are as follows:
--) conv_net.py: mô hình mạng CNN cho tập Split CIFAR100 và Split CIFAR10-100.
+- conv_net.py: CNN model for the Split CIFAR100 and Split CIFAR10-100 datasets.
--) omniglot_conv_net.py: mô hình mạng CNN cho tập Split Omniglot.
+- omniglot_conv_net.py: CNN model for the Split Omniglot dataset.
--) model.py: mô hình mạng MLP cho tập Split MNIST và Permuted MNIST.
+- model.py: MLP model for the Split MNIST and Permuted MNIST datasets.
--) layers_VBD: cài đặt tầng nhiễu của Dropout.
--) data.py: tạo dữ liệu cho các kịch bản Học liên tục.
-* Chú ý:
--) Chạy file test_vbd_sgd.py để thực hiện các thử nghiệm.
-Lưu ý các tham số trong đó cần được xác định thủ công Mã nguồn vẫn đang trong quá trình hoàn thiện.
--) Đường dẫn folder dataset trong file data.py cần được thay đổi cho phù hợp.
--) Nếu phát hiện sai sót trong mã nguồn, vui lòng liên hệ tới địa chỉ mail sau đây: tunglamlqddb@gmail.com
+- layers_VBD: implementation of the noisy (variational) Dropout layer.
+- data.py: data generation for continual learning scenarios.
+- Notes: Run the file test_vbd_sgd.py to conduct experiments.
+Parameters in this file need to be set manually, and the dataset folder path in data.py needs to be modified accordingly.